Kevin1192/open-hacks-project/README.md

 ## Torch

-We application name is Torch.
+Our application name is Torch.
 Torch is a web application that engages people insterested in programming in online communities and help them foster connections.

 ![](src/img/landingPage.png)